jpoehls/zduck.com/_posts/2012/2012-06-23-powershell-batch-files-exit-codes.md

 EXIT /B %errorlevel%
 </pre>

-This wrapper will execute the PowerShell script with the same file name (i.e. `script.ps1` if the batch file is named `script.bat`), and then exit with the same code that PowerShell exited with.
+This wrapper will execute the PowerShell script with the same file name (i.e., `script.ps1` if the batch file is named `script.bat`), and then exit with the same code that PowerShell exited with.
 It will also forward any arguments passed to the batch file, to the PowerShell script.

 Let's test it out.